alexgenc/cryptox-frontend/README.md

 [Live Demo](https://alexgenc-cryptox.netlify.app/#/)

+Demo Account For Testing:
+- username: testuser
+- password: password

 ## Features

 - Sign Up
 - Sign In
-- Main cryptocurrency page / Homepage
+- View Main Cryptocurrency Table
-- Specific cryptocurrency page / historical data / latest market information
+- View Specific Cryptocurrency Page / Historical Data / Latest Market Information
-- Add/remove cryptocurrencies to watchlist (for logged in users)
+- Add/Remove Cryptocurrencies to Watchlist (Logged In Users Only)
-- Add/remove cryptocurrencies and quantities to portfolio (for logged in users)
+- Add/Remove cryptocurrencies and Their Quantities to Portfolio (Logged In Users Only)
-- Profile and settings page (for logged in users)
+- Update Profile and Settings(Logged In Users Only)

 ## Folder Structure